First settlers in Barrington, IL. The land is farmed.

 Elaine Silets’s brother, Sheldon Gordon, gets a Lionel Super Chief freight train for Christmas.

-1948 The land is subdivided and the original small farm house is built.
+The land is subdivided and the original small farmhouse is built.

-1973 The Silets children receive Lionel trains for Christmas and along with their parents and grandmother they begin building a layout in the basement.
+The Silets children receive Lionel trains for Christmas and along with their parents and grandmother, they begin building a layout in the basement.
 This becomes Elaine’s training ground.
 With advanced degrees in fine art, she is well equipped to start working on the railroad.

-2017 Launch of new website.
+Launch of our brand new website (you're on it now!).
 We continue to host extraordinary events each year!